menandmice/micetro_docs/guides/implementation/central_ha.rst

   :width: 70%
   :align: center

-10. On the just added secondary server, install the Men&Mice Central application.
+10. On the just added secondary server, install the Micetro Central application.
 If it’s already installed, make sure it’s stopped:

 .. code-block:: bash

   mmcentral –stop

-11. Copy the ``preferences.cfg`` file from the first server to the second, and change the ``ClusterMemberName`` value to match the one set in step 6 (i.e. "central2").
+11. Copy the ``/var/mmsuite/mmcentral/preferences.cfg`` file from the first server to the second, and change the ``ClusterMemberName`` value to match the one set up previously.
 Save the file and exit.

 12. Start Central on the secondary server: